mtorre4580/front-meli/README.md

 ## Overview

-La aplicación fue desarrollada con [React](https://reactjs.org/).
+The application was developed with [React](https://reactjs.org/).
-Se utilizó [Redux](https://redux.js.org/) para manejar el state de la aplicación , [Redux Saga](https://redux-saga.js.org/) para los side effect, se aplicó
+It was used [Redux](https://redux.js.org/) to handle the application state, [Redux Saga](https://redux-saga.js.org/) for the side effects, it was applied
-[Redux Form](https://redux-form.com/) para manejar el state del formulario de búsqueda, [Axios](https://github.com/axios/axios) como client para las peticiones HTTP, [Boostrap](https://getbootstrap.com/) para los estilos, [SASS](https://sass-lang.com/) como preprocesador, [Recompose](https://github.com/acdlite/recompose) para no crear componentes stateful en el caso de necesitar algún lifecycle especifico como componentDidMount, React Router para el manejo de las rutas.
+[Redux Form] (https://redux-form.com/) to handle the state of the search form, [Axios] (https://github.com/axios/axios) as a client for HTTP requests, [Boostrap] (https://getbootstrap.com/) for styles, [SASS] (https://sass-lang.com/) as a preprocessor, [Recompose] (https://github.com/acdlite/recompose ) in order not to create stateful components in the case of needing a specific lifecycle such as componentDidMount, React Router for route management.

-Se puede acceder al [CHANGELOG](https://github.com/mtorre4580/front-meli/blob/master/CHANGELOG.md) Development - Master
+[CHANGELOG] can be accessed (https://github.com/mtorre4580/front-meli/blob/master/CHANGELOG.md) Development - Master

 ## Start App